holoviz/datashader/docs/index.rst

 packages) can display images rendered by datashader, providing axes, interactive zooming and panning, selection, legends, hover information, and so on.
-Sample bokeh-based plotting code is provided with datashader, but similar code could be developed for any other plotting package that can display images, and the library can also be used separately, without any external plotting packages, generating images that can be displayed directly or saved to disk, or generating aggregate arrays suitable for further analysis.
+Sample bokeh-based plotting code is provided with datashader, but viewers for maptlotlib are already under development, and similar code could be developed for any other plotting package that can display images.
+The library can also be used separately, without any external plotting packages, generating images that can be displayed directly or saved to disk, or generating aggregate arrays suitable for further analysis.